xiaoxiae/videos/18-lopt/SCRIPT.md

 This looks promising so let's formalize and turn these numbers into variables.
 They have to be non-negative (otherwise the inequality flips) and must be set in such a way that the left side is at least the objective function (since we want to constrain it).
-Finally, we want to minimize the right side, which is the following expression and... we just created a linear program.
+Finally, we want to minimize the right side and... we just created a linear program.

 This is called the dual linear program and is, in my opinion, perhaps the most beautiful thing about linear programming.
 The dual bounds our original linear program (which we'll call the primal from now on) and vice versa -- solutions to the primal will always be less than or equal to the solutions of the dual and this is referred to as the weak duality theorem.